By Matthew Barbercheck

 In retrospect, this was a sink or swim approach, utilizing free inquiry as the main instructional tool.
 Free inquiry, while more difficult to facilitate, is much easier to plan.

 Here are the basic components of the the personal project planner, that can be applied to any personal project across subject matter.
+To download the PDF, click here, or scroll to the bottom of the post.

 The Cover Page Checklist